Syracuse University students renew protests following administration's response to racist incidents - KTVZ

 “Hundreds of students, faculty, staff, administrators and trustees have been working respectfully and collaboratively over the last several months to effect urgent, lasting and meaningful change,” according to the university’s statement.

 #NotAgainSU says they believe that the university’s current administration has been complacent in the spreading of white nationalistic ideology.
 The group’s recent demands include punishments for students involved in bias incidents, the creation of more diversity initiatives and the resignation of administrators for their response to the incidents.
-If the administrators don’t resign by February 21st, the student group says “escalated action will take place.”
+If the administrators don’t resign by February 21, the student group says, “escalated action will take place.”

 The student-group has not yet elaborated on what “escalated action” entails.